 Women of Excellence Awards

 Each year the Women’s Business Council (WBC) of the Chamber receives many outstanding nominations from throughout our region.
-Each year the selection committee is comprised of prior Women of Excellence Recipients.
+The selection committee is comprised of prior Women of Excellence Recipients.

 Nominees are evaluated on the following criteria: